Roger Maris: Legacy

-Despite the statements made by Commissioner Frick in 1961, no asterisk was subsequently used beside Maris's home run record in any record books.
-The Guinness Book of World Records did, however, differentiate the Maris home run record and the Ruth home run record as distinct and separate for a number of years.
-Speaking at the 1980 All-Star Game, he said, "They acted as though I was doing something wrong, poisoning the record books or something.
+Speaking at the 1980 All-Star Game, Maris said, "They acted as though I was doing something wrong, poisoning the record books or something.
 Do you know what I have to show for 61 home runs?
 Nothing.
 Exactly nothing."
+Ford Frick, baseball's commissioner in 1961, had stated that the single-season home-run total had to be achieved in 154 games in order to be an official record.
+Despite this, there was no separate designation of the record, and it was affirmed by two different committees, in 1968 and 1991.

 Maris's single-season MLB home run record was broken by Mark McGwire, who hit 70 in 1998.
 Barry Bonds set a new MLB record with 73 home runs in 2001.
 Maris's home run mark was also surpassed by McGwire in 1999 (with 65) and by Sammy Sosa (with 66 in 1998, 63 in 1999, and 64 in 2001).
 McGwire, Sosa, and Bonds have all been linked to performance-enhancing drugs.
 Maris remained the AL record-holder for most home runs in a season until Aaron Judge hit his 62nd home run on October 4, 2022, in the Yankees' 161st game of the year.

-In 1964, Maris received North Dakota's Roughrider Award.
+In 1964, Maris received North Dakota's Roughrider Award, which recognizes North Dakotans shaped by their state achieving national recognition that reflects credit and honor upon it and its citizens.

 In 1977, Maris was inducted into the North Dakota American Legion Baseball Hall of Fame.

 A Roger Eugene Maris plaque dedication and No. 9 retirement ceremony in Monument Park at Yankee Stadium was held on July 22, 1984 (Old-Timers' Day).
 The inscribed plaque, subtitled "Against All Odds", calls Maris "A great player and author of one of the most remarkable chapters in the history of major league baseball."
 Maris participated in the ceremony, wearing a Yankee #9 uniform.
 Elston Howard (No. 32), a teammate of Maris, was honored along with Maris.